maorcc/hassio-addon-transmission/transmission/DOCS.md

 Transmission would work fine with the default settings.
 But you can change the settings to your needs.

-The default values in settings.json are similar to the default values that are described in the official [Transmission Docs], except for the followings defaults:
+The default values in settings.json are similar to the default values that are described in the official [Transmission Docs], except for the following defaults:

 1. `rpc-whitelist`="172.30.32.2".
 Do not change this value as this is the internal home assistant docker IP address.

 2. `rpc-host-whitelist-enabled`=false.
 You can enable this if you also set the "rpc-host-whitelist" option to your Home Assistant host name.

 3. `download-dir`="/share/download".
-This is where Transmission will put the files it downloadeds.
+This is where Transmission will put the files it downloads.
 You can set it to any directory either under "/media" or under "/share".

 ## How to Use

-The "Transmission" easy to use web UI is available on the Home Assistant sidebar.
+The "Transmission" easy-to-use web UI is available on the Home Assistant sidebar.

-If you do not see it on the sidebar, make sure the addon is running and that you turned on the "Show in sidebar" option in the Add-on page.
+If you do not see it on the sidebar, make sure the addon is running and that you have turned on the "Show in sidebar" option on the Add-on page.

 You will find the files you downloaded with Transmission in "/share/download" (That is unless you have changed the `download-dir` settings)